-How to Start a DBA in Nevada
+How to Set Up a DBA in Nevada

 When you think of businesses in Nevada, the first thing that comes to mind is probably a large casino and bright flashing lights on the Las Vegas Strip.
 But outside of the city, Nevada is a burgeoning haven for new businesses, from corporations to sole proprietorships.
 Whether you want to be a part of Sin City or the more modern-day old west of the rest of Nevada, you can choose to start a business under a name that best fits you through the DBA filing process.
 Here’s how to start a DBA in Nevada: